Gosh-e fil

-Gosh-e fil (Persian: گُوش فيل; "elephant's ear") is a fried pastry from Iranian cuisine and also popular in Afghanistan.
+Gosh-e fil (Persian: گُوش فيل; "elephant's ear") is a fried pastry from Afghanistan.
 The dough is shaped like an elephant ear (goosh), and deep-fried in oil.
 Each piece is then topped with chopped pistachios and powdered sugar.

-This sweet is mainly served with tea, especially during Ramadan and Nowruz.
+This sweet is mainly served with tea, especially during Nowruz.

 The dough is made by whisking eggs, milk and butter, then adding the mixture to the dry ingredients.

-The delicious combination of Gosh-e fil and Doogh
+Gosh-e fil and doogh

-The city of Isfahan is one of the prominent cities of Iran, known as the city of delicious sweets, in which Gosh-e fil is eaten with a combination of local doogh (a combination of water and sour yogurt).
-This delightful combination has long been rooted in the food culture of the local people and continues to this day.
+The city of Isfahan, located in Iran, as well as the city of Mazar-i-Sharif are some of the prominent cities of Iran and Afghanistan known for their delicious sweets, in which gosh-e fil is eaten with a combination of local doogh (a combination of water and sour yogurt).
+This combination has long been rooted in the food culture of the local people and continues to this day.